canton-foundation/cips/cprp-resolution.md

 ## Implementation

-A reference implementation is proposed as a Canton Protocol Development Fund grant (PR to `canton-dev-fund`).
-The resolution layer is delivered across milestones A1 (CIP design + resolver interface), A2 (resolver prototype + TestNet), and A3 (resolution SDK + adoption) — see Grant A: Party Name Resolution ($250k).
+A reference implementation is proposed separately as a Canton Protocol Development Fund grant (PR to `canton-dev-fund`).
+Funding scope, milestones, and budget are defined in that grant proposal and are intentionally kept out of this CIP, so that standards review and funding review remain independent.

 ## Companion Documents

 - CIP-YYYY: Party Identity Verification — Trust tier model, verification policies, credential mapping, encrypted fields, vLEI verification, cross-chain identity
-- [CPRP-spec.md](./CPRP-spec.md) — Shared full technical specification (~3,400 lines) covering both CIPs, with appendices for use cases, architecture, migration, and milestones.
+- [CPRP-spec.md](./CPRP-spec.md) — Shared full technical specification (~3,400 lines) covering both CIPs, with appendices for use cases, architecture, and migration.